-Click here to watch the NIJ-Harvard webinar, Healthy Officers are Safe Officers: The Nexus Between Performance & Health
+NIJ-Harvard webinar, Healthy Officers are Safe Officers: The Nexus Between Performance & Health.

-Click here to listen to the January 2013 Office of Community Oriented Policing Services podcast on the shift length experiment.
+Listen to the January 2013 Office of Community Oriented Policing Services (COPS) podcast on the shift length experiment.

 The March 2013 issue of Police Chief contains a research-in-brief of the shift length experiment.